miczkejedrzej/Graph_Connoiseurs_project/README.md

-# Repository from the Semantic Networks project
+# Repository for the Semantic Networks project